chris0103/java/README.md

 all-in-all
 ==========

-This project holds all the personal programs for tools, study and other how-to miscellanies.
+This project holds all the personal programs for tools, study and other miscellanies.